Rzagha/DBDModManager/README.md

 ## How to Use

 1. Select your DBD installation path (Steam, Epic, or Xbox).
-2. Select your mod repository folder.
+2. Select your mod repository folder (No need to extract the mods).
 3. Choose a theme.
 4. Enable or disable mods using the mod cards or bulk selection options.
 5. Refresh to reload the directory without losing selections.